WhoamiGroot/Email-Scraper-Ultimate/README.md

     Limit Scope: Avoid crawling external domains unless specified.
     Concurrency: Use asyncio or multiprocessing for faster scraping.
     User-Agent Spoofing: Some sites block bots; using headers can help.

-    Final Thoughts

-With these enhancements, your script will be:

-    More efficient (avoiding duplicate URLs).
-    More accurate (handling different email formats).
-    More adaptable (user-defined settings).

 Credit me: WhoamiGroot.